If you are using 2-step Verification in Gmail, in order to configure your SMTP email server you need to use an app password.

 Important NoteOnce you click on Done, the password will no longer be available.
 However, you can generate a new password at any given time.

 8. Insert your SMTP server details.
 Where it asks you to enter the Password, paste the app password copied earlier.

 9. Click Test connection and open your Gmail inbox.

-10. 123FormBuider sends a verification code.
+10. A verification code is sent by 123FormBuilder.
 Copy your verification code.
 If the email isn’t there, you might have to whitelist and mark us as a trusted sender.

 11. Back to your SMTP settings, place this verification code, and hit Validate.

 12. Close and open again the window to check the SMTP Status.

 From now on, all notifications will be sent through your SMTP server.